Introduction to IoT: Applications of IoT

 \subsection{Smart Home (SH)}

-The adoption of smart home technology has seen a significant and continuous increase in recent years.
-As technologies such as sensors, actuators, and wireless networks have matured, people's trust in these advancements has grown, leading to a greater reliance on technology to enhance their quality of life.

-In a smart home, various types of sensors are strategically deployed, each with its specific function.
+In a smart home, various types of sensors are strategically deployed, each with its own specific function.
 Smart homes simplify daily tasks for users, proving especially beneficial for those prone to forgetting routine actions like locking doors or turning off appliances.
 From smart door locks to the maintenance of household items like coffee machines, heaters, and smart bulbs, and even the use of surveillance cameras for enhanced security, smart homes offer a wide range of possibilities.
 Furthermore, users can control these devices through voice commands and remotely monitor their home equipment.
 Smart homes contribute to improved energy efficiency by automatically turning off devices not in use and notifying users of any unusual incidents.

-MavHome, short for ``Managing An Intelligent Versatile Home'' \cite{cook2003mavhome}, represents a smart home system that functions as an intelligent agent.
-It employs prediction algorithms to perform various tasks in response to user-initiated events.
-As for energy conservation, an intelligent home achieves energy conservation through the utilization of sensors and the context-aware capabilities of IoT.
-Data gathered by these sensors are transmitted to a context aggregator, which then forwards the data to a context-aware service engine.
+MavHome \cite{cook2003mavhome}, for example, employs prediction algorithms to perform various tasks in response to user-initiated events.
+As for energy conservation, an intelligent home achieves it through the utilization of sensors and the context-aware capabilities of IoT.
+Data gathered by these sensors is transmitted to a context aggregator, which then forwards the data to a context-aware service engine.
 This engine analyzes the data and determines appropriate actions.
 For instance, it may decide to turn off the air conditioning if the temperature is too cold, shut off the gas supply in case of a detected leak, or switch off the lights when there are no occupants at home \cite{han2010design}.